UFV Research Mentors

 The Office of Research, Engagement, and Graduate Studies is committed to facilitating mentoring relationships to help increase productivity and commitment in research, scholarship, and the integration of research and scholarship into teaching.

 If you would like assistance with a research grant application, please contact directly one of the Research Mentors highlighted below.

-Lenore’s interests include food security; sustainable food systems/urban food systems; place, space, and urban nature; and urban spatial geography.
-Lenore’s investigations include a focus on Canada’s foodways and how cuisine shapes identity.
-She recently published a book titled Speaking in Cod Tongues.
+Lenore’s research interests include food security; sustainable food systems/urban food systems; place, space, and urban nature; and urban spatial geography.
+Lenore’s investigations include a focus on Canada’s foodways and how cuisine shapes identity that is explored in her recently published book titled Speaking in Cod Tongues.
 Lenore is a recipient of SSHRC and CFI grants and is a UFV Research Excellence Award recipient (2015).

 The location of UFV in a rural zone at the edge of a growing metropolis provides a perfect venue for her research, although her scope is also nationwide.
 Lenore is also interested in how farming families and communities are coping with the changing nature of agriculture, development pressures, and other challenges.
-Lenore works with many external industries and community groups on research projects relevant to our region and that provide valuable research skills for our students.
+Lenore works with many external industries and community groups on research projects relevant to our region that provide valuable research skills for our students.

 Noham joined the UFV Chemistry department in 1994 and the Molecular Modeling Lab was established on his initiative in 2001.
 His research has focused on the chemical effects of high pressures, with a long term objective of developing a comprehensive quantitative approach toward theoretical description of reaction systems and processes at elevated pressures.
 Numerous students have received research training in the Molecular Modeling Lab, helping him to become a recipient of the Research Excellence Award in 2013.
 Noham is an NSERC grant recipient, and has taught numerous students, who under his guidance, became Undergraduate Student Research Award recipients.